Keerthiraj-Nagaraj/IBM-quantum-challenge-2020/README.md

 # IBM-quantum-challenge-2020
  My solutions to 5 exercises of IBM quantum challenge 2020.
 Topics include quantum full-adder circuit implementation, circuit optimization and solving various puzzles using Grover's search algorithm.

-More details about the challenge:
+ More details about problem statement of all the challenge can be found using the below link:

 https://github.com/qiskit-community/IBMQuantumChallenge2020